Install Oracle database on Docker

 Download app: Docker Desktop

-Login via terninal.
-The first time you log in, you need to enter your Docker Hub account username and password.
+2. Run the command: docker login This command will prompt you to enter your Docker Hub account username and password.

 docker login